TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> {"S"=>4, "R"=>4, "J"=>2, "A"=>1}
 ```

 Note that this example returns a hash with several `key => value` pairs.
-So the object that `reduce` returns is still one object (a hash), but that object can be complex if you need it to be.
+So the object that `reduce` returns is still one object, a hash.
+It's just a more complex one.
 <br/>

 ## Conclusion